 It is worth noting that the underlying assumption in the variance estimation is that the external population estimates are free of error.
-Currently, this a very strong assumption.
+Currently, this is a very strong assumption.
 In KSA, the population estimates are known to be still a work-in-progress.
 The Population Division of GASTAT is researching the development of improved estimation methodologies making greater use of administrative data.

 Then new population projection approach applied from Q2 2022 is based on the Cohort Components Method.
-This method starts from population of the previous midyear (midyear 2021) then adding birth and net migration flow minus the death occurred between the two dates.
+This method starts from population of the previous midyear (midyear 2021) then adding birth and net migration flow minus the death occurred between the two quarters.
 This is applied at the national level.
 To have the projection at the regional level, a ratio method is used by region, age group, nationality, and gender.
+Similar methodology is applied for the subnational controls.
 GASTAT website provides more details on the population projection methodology.

 Relief to these problems lies ahead when the results of the 2022 Census become available, and improved population estimates will be available for use in the final stage calibration step.
+Thus, population counts from the 2022 Census of Population and Housing will also be used to improve the population estimates.